Veronika Dzhioeva

-Veronika Dzhioeva (Джиоты Романы чызг Вероникæ; born 29 January 1979) is a South Ossetian operatic soprano singer.
+Veronika Dzhioeva (Джиоты Романы чызг Вероникæ; born 29 January 1979) is a South Ossetian soprano.

 Early life

 Dzhioeva was born in Tskhinvali, South Ossetia.
 Since she was 13 years old she performed in solo concerts as a dancer, but her real dream at that time was to become a singer.
 She finished her training in Vladikavkaz College in 2000 and then 5 years later graduated from the Saint Petersburg Conservatory where her teacher was Tamara Novichenko.
 Following that she attended numerous master classes with Elena Obraztsova, Joan Sutherland, and Luciano Pavarotti.
 As of 2006 she works in Novosibirsk Opera and Ballet Theatre and since 2010 is a guest soloist with Bolshoi Theatre.

 Career

 In 2006 Veronika sang a part from Mozart's Così fan tutte while being in a role of Fiordiligi at Moscow's International House of Music and then sang Great Mass in C minor at the Moscow Conservatory.
 During the same year she appeared as Princess Urusova in Shchedrin's Boyarynya Morozova and then in 2007 appeared as Zemfira in Rachmaninoff's Aleko along with Russian National Orchestra and its conductor Mikhail Pletnev.
 The same year she performed both Giuseppe Verdi's Requiem and Gustav Mahler's Symphony No. 2 at the same place.
 In 2008 she sang as Mimì in La bohème at the Moscow Conservatory and then returned to Requiem performance which was staged in Saint Petersburg.
 In 2007 and 2009 respectively she performed Tishchenko’s Flight of Time at the Saint Petersburg Philharmonia and then played as the title role in Thaïs in Estonia and as Micaëla in Carmen in Seoul, South Korea.

 In 2010 Dzhioeva joined Novosibirsk Philharmonia with which she sang Four Last Songs under Alim Shakhmametev's conducting.
 Later on she joined Mariinsky Theatre with which she traveled the world.
 She is also a frequent performer at the International Contemporary Art Festival.

 From January to February 2013 Veronika played a role of Donna Elvira in Don Giovanni which was performed on stage at the Wortham Theater Center and Houston Grand Opera.
 She then moved with the play to Vermont where she played the same role in November of the same year and a year later performed as Elizabeth in a third production of Don Carlos.